heywhy/v-routes-builder/README.md

 # Vue Routes Builder

-A very simple module to help build routes for vuejs.
+A very simple library to help build routes for vuejs.

 ```bash
 yarn add v-routes-builder // or